 - All plumbed equipment must be activated weekly to verify operation and ensure that flushing fluid is available.

 - For more information on how to pick a suitable station for your needs, click here.

 Note: These points are not exhaustive.
-We recommend taking further action by purchasing the Australian Standard, and consulting WHS Laws and Regulations specific to your state or terrotory.
-In regards to specific installation and maintnance procedures and further information, consult a professional.
+We recommend taking further action by purchasing the Australian Standard and consulting WHS Laws and Regulations specific to your state or territory.
+In regards to specific installation and maintenance procedures and further information, consult a professional.